MM – Eastman School of Music

 Arts Leadership Certificate – Eastman School of Music

-Sophia S. Ahmad is Vice President of Public Relations at the Greater Des Moines Partnership.
-From 2011-2015, she served as Director of Marketing and Public Relations at the Des Moines Symphony and Academy.
+Sophia S. Ahmad is Senior Director of Development of Mercy Foundation.
+Prior to this recent appointment, she was Vice President of Public Relations at the Greater Des Moines Partnership and, from 2011-2015, she served as Director of Marketing and Public Relations at the Des Moines Symphony and Academy.
 During her tenure, she oversaw earned revenue and under her leadership, the organization consistently reported its highest subscription and single ticket sales revenue in history.
-Within her first year, she led a re-branding of the organization, including the launch of a new website and identity, and she executed a comprehensive marketing plan for the Orchestra’s 75th anniversary and the Academy’s 10th anniversary seasons.

 Ms. Ahmad holds a Master of Music in Piano Performance and Literature and an Arts Leadership Certificate from the Eastman School of Music in Rochester, N.Y.
 She earned her Bachelor of Music in Piano Performance from Gordon College in Wenham, Mass., with additional chamber music studies in collaboration with New England Conservatory in Boston, Mass.
 Her principal teachers have included Edward Ferdinand, Mia Chung-Yee, Anne and Raymond Hanson and Douglas Humpherys.
 She has appeared in master classes and coachings with Malcolm Bilson, Martin Canin, Ursula Oppens, David Deveau and James Buswell.

 My sister played the piano and I wanted to be just like her!